Marketing Agencies: Top 5 Ways to Impress Your ClientsTop 5 Ways to Impress Your Clients

 Think about how impressed your clients will be when you provide ways for them to hold you accountable.

 We got into a mini-Twitter war the other day because we implied that SEO firms should be fired if results happen too slowly.
 Now, we never said what ‘too slowly’ meant.
-Certainly, you shouldn’t fire your SEO firm if they fail to demonstrated success in 3 weeks, 6 weeks or even, perhaps, 8 weeks.
+Certainly, you shouldn’t fire your SEO firm if they fail to demonstrated success in three weeks, six weeks or even, perhaps, eight weeks.
 However, at some point, you need to demonstrate results to your clients.

 Think about how impressed your clients will be if you can deliver a certain number of phone calls, leads or web visitors in a short period of time.
 Quick results impress.

 This is hard for marketers to do.
 It is like asking McDonald’s to share their secret sauce or asking Google to share their algorithm.
-Marketers like to be relatively clandestine about their tactics.
+Marketing agencies like to be relatively clandestine about their tactics.

 Do you think your clients will steal your tactics?